How a derelict factory became a work of art

 Can graffiti be considered “art”?
 A group of 21 people have been awarded $6.7m in damages after a building they covered with tags was demolished.
 But many believe it was simply vandalism.

-The building's exterior was graffitied over with myriad pieces of street art, and became famous worldwide.
-It was known as “5 Pointz” — a reference to the five boroughs of New York City.
+The building's exterior was graffitied over with a myriad of street art, and became famous worldwide.
+It was known as “5 Pointz” - a reference to the five boroughs of New York City.

 But five years ago, Wolkoff made the controversial decision to demolish the building and replace it with a modern condo complex.
 The former factory is no more.